 📸

-Cooee Tours tip: We send mobile-friendly confirmations with pickup locations and guide contact details.
-Save the guide's number in your phone the night before — it removes all the stress on the morning of the tour.
+Tour tip: Cooee Tours sends mobile-friendly confirmations with pickup locations and contact details.
+Save the guide's number in your phone the night before — it takes the stress out of the morning.

 1. Download offline content before you leave.
 Maps, language packs, itineraries, and entertainment.
-Do this on hotel Wi-Fi, not at the airport.
+Do this on hotel Wi-Fi, not at the airport gate.

 2. Keep apps updated.
-Security patches and feature updates matter.
+Security patches and feature updates land frequently.
 A quick check before departure avoids issues on the road.

 3. Consolidate in one place.
-Use TripIt or a similar app to aggregate all bookings — flights, stays, tours, transport — into a single timeline you can access offline.
+Use TripIt or similar to aggregate every booking — flights, stays, tours, transport — into a single timeline.

 4. Set price alerts early.
-Google Flights and Kayak alerts work best when set 2–4 months before travel.
-Patience saves serious money on flights.
+Google Flights and Kayak alerts work best when set two to four months before travel.
+Patience saves real money.

 Apps and guided tours aren't competing — they're complementary.
-Here's where each genuinely excels.
+Here's where each one shines.

 📱 Apps Excel At